kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 0.

 In this case, containers are started from lower to higher.
 And stopped from higher to lower.
-For example, first contianers with `Order: 0` will be started, then container with `Order: 1`, etc. And in the reverse order for shutdown.
+For example, first containers with `Order: 0` will be started, then container with `Order: 1`, etc. And in the reverse order for shutdown.

-Let's call standar container type to containers without the `type` field set.
+Let's call standard container type to containers without the `type` field set.

 It seems the current containers type `standard` and `sidecar` can be easily extended for this: standard is mapped to one particular int (let's say 1) and